a20351766/mchain1.2/docs/source/commands/peercommand.md

    Chaincode:
     Base Image Version: 0.4.5
     Base Docker Namespace: hyperledger
-    Base Docker Label: org.hyperledger.fabric
+    Base Docker Label: org.hyperledger.mchain
     Docker Namespace: hyperledger

   ```

-  This shows that this peer was built using an alpha of Hyperledger Fabric
+  This shows that this peer was built using an alpha of Hyperledger Mchain
   version 1.1.0, compiled with GOLANG 1.9.2.
 It can be used on Linux operating
   systems with AMD64 compatible instruction sets.